 But don’t think we are lazy here, next morning up at 8 am and the first sessions of the DrinkWrite 2009 held in the French Annex within a comfortable 5 min walk on the other side of Rampart street.
 The first one was called Community Building as a Cocktail blogger with panelists Jay Hepburn (Oh Gosh!)
 SeanMike Whipkey (Scofflaws den) Paul Clarke (Cocktail Chronicles) and Camper English (Alcademics)

 Further topics was how to build the value of your writing/blog in the community among others and to support your local bartender which is one of the best things you can do and to respect their time and their way to do their work.
-Then we discussed how a blogger can get info about a brand as well as how to deal with brand reps and how to use your blog to bring value to the topic/brand/bar etc..
+Then we discussed how a blogger can get info about a brand and how to use your blog to bring value to the topic/brand/bar etc..

 Other things adviced by Camper for us cocktail bloggers is to consider the importance of using original photos and material as well as not being too wordy, do original experiments and show helpful hints.
 All good advices.

 There were in all four sessions which lasted t 2-2.5 hours heavily focused on practical application of skills and an intimate educational experience for the attendees.
 The sessions focused on skills and techniques that can be used to improve online writing, self-publishing, and blogging.

 The session was very educational and the ambiance and cocktails wonderful.
 After the seeions were over we all left the house for a while to have lunch.
 We drove through the quarter to Iris restaurant ay Bienville House hotel which was a very beautiful location for an awesome lunch with fantastic food sponsored by Aperol and and we had some really great and inventive cocktails made by Alan Walter.